neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 1. Go back to the solution by clicking on the back arrow .

     ![](02-1/media/image004.jpg)

+1. Select Solutions and click to open the Company 311 solution

 1. Click **+ New** and select **Table** again.